ricmclaughlin/ricmclaughlin.github.com/_posts/2022-03-03-aws-data-storage.md

 - DataSync - Sync from on-prem to S3, EFS, EBS FSx (agent that includes encryption and integrity checks for NFS or SMB)

 - Between storage services?
-DataSync (EFS -> EFS on EC2 instance)
+DataSync (EFS -> EBS on EC2 instance)

 - Low end DR = S3 directly using DataSync (Storage Gateway is less performant).